RagnarGrootKoerkamp/BAPCtools/readme.md

 TODO: Really we should find a better way to distribute this, potentially by putting the compiled binary in the repository.
-Also, since CTD is slow, we should probably add an additional validator flag that enabled the CTD validators.
+Also, since CTD is slow, we should probably add an additional validator flag that enables the CTD validators.